Covid-19 Coronavirus - ChurchSuite can help...

-No doubt, like me, your inbox and "to do" list has exploded as a result of the current Covid-19 Coronavirus pandemic.
+No doubt, like me, your inbox and to-do list has exploded as a result of the current Covid-19 Coronavirus pandemic.
 All the ChurchSuite team want you to know that we're here to help.
 We're already remote working from our homes, with developers and customer support unaffected by the new social distancing advisory.
 We're grateful for the many online tools that enable us to continue to function effectively, even though we're no longer in the same room.

-Given the fast-pace changes many churches and charities are facing due to cancelled gatherings and events, the way we all do 'community' for the foreseeable future is clearly changing.
+Given the fast-paced changes many churches and charities are facing due to cancelled gatherings and events, the way we all do 'community' for the foreseeable future is changing.
 We believe your ChurchSuite account includes lots of great functionality to help keep your community members engaged and supporting one another - but also to help you better serve your wider communities that need your help and support.
 To that end, this article contains a list of top tips and suggestions that will help in your context.

 Number 1 - Maximise your use of My ChurchSuite

 If you're not currently utilising the member-facing My ChurchSuite, now is a great time to reconsider - especially if your church or community is moving to meet online for a season.
 These support articles will help get you started...

 - My ChurchSuite user guide